themodernlife/themodernlife.github.io/_posts/2014-01-02-making-local-hadoop-more-like-emr.md

 Ever wondered what the difference between an s3:// URI and an s3n:// URI is?

 Essentially up until December, 2010 S3 had a 5GB object size limit.
 So, if you used the default S3 HDFS implementation (by specifying an s3n:// URI) you couldn't read/write files greater than 5GB.
-That said, when you did read or write a file with HDFS there was a 1 to 1 correspondance with the object that got stored in S3.
+That said, when you did read or write a file with HDFS there was a 1 to 1 correspondence with the object that got stored in S3.

 To process files larger than 5GB you had to use s3:// URIs in HDFS which actually chunked the file into multiple pieces behind the scenes before storing each piece as a separate object in S3.
-So when accessing something via HDFS with an s3://bubket/object URI you might actually be downloading multiple "chunks" from S3.
+So when accessing something via HDFS with an s3://bucket/object URI you might actually be downloading multiple "chunks" from S3.
 [This page](http://wiki.apache.org/hadoop/AmazonS3) has some more info.

 Nowadays the S3 limit is 5*TB*, so there isn't really a need to use s3:// URIs in HDFS anymore and indeed, in EMR, s3:// and s3n:// are both aliased to the same implementation (s3n).